clebert/cybernaut/README.md

 ```

 You can find a list of available tags for `cybernaut-chrome` [here][docker-hub-chrome-tags] and for `cybernaut-firefox` [here][docker-hub-firefox-tags].
+Each Docker tag corresponds to the same tag/version of [Cybernaut on npm][npm].

 The test files must be copied into the `/opt/e2e-test/` directory inside the Docker container: